Introduction: Embracing your financial turning point

 Glossary

-10b5-1 Plan 83(b) Election Acquisition Alternative Minimum Tax (AMT) Alternative Investments Asset Protection Asset Sale Capital Gains Capital Gains Tax Charitable Remainder Trust (CRT) Concentrated Equity (or Concentrated Stock) Diversification Diversified Portfolio Donor-Advised Fund (DAF) Equity Compensation Estate Planning Exercise (Stock Options) Exit Strategy Initial Public Offering (IPO) Incentive Stock Options (ISOs) Liquidity Event Lock-up Period Long-Term Capital Gains Tax Mergers and Acquisitions (M&A) Non-Qualified Stock Options (NQSOs) Ordinary Income Tax Philanthropy Advisor Private Equity Buyout Qualified Small Business Stock (QSBS): A special class of stock that offers tax advantages under the U.S. Internal Revenue Code.
-If certain conditions are met, holders of QSBS may exclude up to the greater of $10 million or 10 times the adjusted basis from federal capital gains taxes on the sale of their stock.
-Recapitalization Restricted Stock Units (RSUs) Secondary Market Sale Stock Options Tax Advisor Tender Offer Trust Umbrella Insurance |
+| 10b5-1 Plan This is an advanced sales plan that allows you to sell your company shares at predetermined times and/or when the stock hits a predetermined sales price.
+It provides you with an affirmative defense against insider trading allegations, allowing you to sell shares, even if you learn material non-public information later.
+83(b) Election Acquisition Alternative Minimum Tax (AMT) Alternative Investments Asset Protection Asset Sale Capital Gains Capital Gains Tax Charitable Remainder Trust (CRT) Concentrated Equity (or Concentrated Stock) Diversification Diversified Portfolio Donor-Advised Fund (DAF) Equity Compensation Estate Planning Exercise (Stock Options) Exit Strategy Initial Public Offering (IPO) Incentive Stock Options (ISOs) Liquidity Event Lock-up Period Long-Term Capital Gains Tax Mergers and Acquisitions (M&A) Non-Qualified Stock Options (NQSOs) Philanthropy Advisor Private Equity Buyout Qualified Small Business Stock (QSBS) Recapitalization Restricted Stock Units (RSUs) Secondary Market Sale Stock Options Tax Advisor Tender Offer Trust Umbrella Insurance |